kc-ck/BUS-462-Spring2024/README.md

-# BUS462_Spring23
+# BUS-462_Spring 2023
-Code Repo for Business Analytics BUS 462
+Code Repo for Business Analytics BUS 462 ver.Spring 2023

+It is hard, but you will thank me in 2-5 years